owentechnologist/zewtopia_wrkshop_scripts/README.md

 ### Then you can populate a Redis Stream with purchase events using:
 [zew_purchases_stream_event_creator_lua.md](./zew_purchases_stream_event_creator_lua.md)

-### To run the sample python code that starts up workers to process stream events and produce searchable Hashes -  you will need to make sure you have python3 and that redis-py is installed in your environment
+### To run the sample python code that starts up a worker to process stream events and produce searchable Hashes -  you will need to make sure you have python3 and that redis-py is installed in your environment
 ```
 pip3 install redis[hiredis]
 ```